 As a listed company, we ensure certain independence.
 Even in transactions with parent company, Mitsubishi Corporation, and its group companies, we have determined their terms and conditions like other general transactions after considering prices of other companies and actual prices of the market to not give disadvantages to minority shareholders.
+The Company has voluntarily established a special committee to deliberate and consider significant transactions and any conduct involving a conflict of interest between Mitsubishi Corporation, the parent company, and minority shareholders.
+The committee comprises 5 members including the committee chairperson, all of whom are outside directors and outside corporate auditors independent of the parent company, ensuring a highly independent structure to ascertain the necessity, rationality, appropriateness, and fairness of the significant transactions and conduct in question and report the results to the Board of Directors.
 At least one-third of the members of the Board of Directors are outside directors elected independently of the Company's controlling shareholders in accordance with Supplementary Principle 4-8(3).